 It goes without saying that in times of crisis children are among the vulnerable groups in our society.
 Children rely heavily on their parents and if those parents are not together due to a separation or divorce it does nothing to improve their situation.
-Fortunately the Maltese divorce law catered for the needs of children who’s parents are going through a divorce and matters like child maintenance and access will be agreed upon before a divorce can be finalised.Continue reading “Child access and maintenance in times of crisis.”
+Fortunately the Maltese divorce law catered for the needs of children who’s parents are going through a divorce.
+Matters like child maintenance and access have to be agreed upon before a divorce can be finalised.Continue reading “Child access and maintenance in times of crisis.”

 The institute of cohabitation is no new phenomenon in the Maltese culture, yet, it is one within the ambit of Maltese law.
 This lack of legislation has left cohabiting couples with no rights at law, both pending the relationship itself and even after its termination, whether by choice or by death.
 Consequently, the Government has now proposed a cohabitation Bill aimed at securing cohabitants’ rights at law, whether of the same or of different sex.